PGCE Funding and Finance

 How do I know if I am eligible for the Training Bursary or a Scholarship?

-Home and EU trainees starting a PGCE course from September 2018 are eligible to receive a training bursary or a scholarship depening on their subject of study, and degree result.
+Home and EU trainees starting a PGCE course may be eligible to receive a training bursary or a scholarship, depending on their subject of study, and on their degree result.
 Further details are available on the both the Faculty of Education website and the Teaching Agency website.

 Can I pay my fees with the Training Bursary/Scholarship?